Code-Institute-Submissions/NSC15-mps_owners_OctResub/README.md

 ### Key Project Ideas

-- Grey / White Colour Scheme
+- Grey / White Colour Scheme - to create a professional look to the site with good contrast
-- Simplistic Design
+- Simplistic Design - to draw attention to the site content and provide easy navigation and accessibility
-- Bootstrap Cards and Grid layout for blog posts
+- Bootstrap Cards and Grid layout for blog posts - to provide structure to content within the home page, with relatable imagery and the post title so that the user can choose which discussion they wish to get involved with.
-- CRUD functionality on post comments
-- Simple account control pages
 - Main content div central to page with margins either side

 ### Project Design Mockups